torstenboettjer/sandbox/README.md

 ## Sandbox

-The foundation for service engineering is a Linux sandbox.
-Desktop systems like Windows or ChromeOS provide a Linux subsystem that is easy to set up.
-The disk size should be increased to at least *50GB*, after that the Nix package manager is installed.
+A linux sandbox is a prerequisite, desktop systems like Windows or ChromeOS provide a Linux subsystem that is easy to set up for Mac user there is an [project](https://github.com/LnL7/nix-darwin) that aims to bring the convenience of a declarative system approach directly to macOS.
+Setting up a Linux development environment the disk size should be increased to at least *50GB*, after that the Nix package manager is installed.

 ```sh
 sh <(curl -L https://nixos.org/nix/install) --daemon --yes